richelbilderbeek/workshop_20250306/README.md

 I samband med Internationella kvinnodagen bjuder vi in till en workshop bara för kvinnor.
 Inga förkunskaper krävs – vi välkomnar alla från 7 år och uppåt, oavsett om du är nybörjare eller bara nyfiken på att lära dig mer.

+## Notes

+- there were 0 registrations, yet 1 spontaneous visitor :-)
+- we intend to try again in half a year
+- we'll set the age group to 15-25, as to not give the idea it is for children